DE

 wit-pijl

-These ESG scores don’t necessarily put the emphasis on the impact of a firm’s final products and services, otherwise Exxon would probably not feature as highly in the rankings.
-This is also the distinct difference between ESG scores and Impact.
-The former looks at the ESG risks related to the generation of a product or service, and the latter looks at the product or service’s impact on stakeholders.
-Exxon, for example, might have implemented the most stringent health & safety policies, abide by solid ethics principles, and have an extensive environmental management system, granting them a high ESG score.
-Nevertheless, the company’s impact score is clearly far lower, as it produces around 3% of the world’s oil, which has a detrimental effect on most of its stakeholders.
-Tesla, on the other hand, is not scoring that well on ESG (based on the S&P methodology), due to its inadequate employee health & safety practices, allegations of discrimination, and the safety of its end-consumers1.
+These ESG scores don’t necessarily put the emphasis on the impact of a firm’s final products and services; otherwise, tobacco companies would not feature as prominently in the rankings.
+This is also the distinct difference between ‘ESG scores’ and ‘Impact’.
+The former looks at the ESG risks related to the generation of a product or service and the company’s management response to it.
+The latter looks at the product or service’s impact on stakeholders.
+These tobacco firms, for example, might have implemented the most stringent health & safety policies, abide by solid ethics principles, and have an extensive environmental management system, granting them a high ESG score.
+Nevertheless, these companies’ impact score is clearly far lower, as, according to the WHO, its addictive products kill more than 8 million people on a yearly basis.
+Tesla, on the other hand, is not scoring that well on ESG (based on the S&P methodology), due to its inadequate employee health & safety practices, allegations of discrimination, and the safety of its end-consumers.

 Video